WebOfTrust/signify/protocol.md

 ]
 ```

 The first signature satisfies the current signing threshold and has only one index, 0 for signing key index.
-The second signature satifies the prior rotation threshold and thus uses dual index code to specify a current signing index of 1 and a prior signing index of 0.
+The second signature satisfies the prior rotation threshold and thus uses dual index code to specify a current signing index of 1 and a prior signing index of 0.

 The following steps are followed to accept the passcode rotation: